FredMunene/eth-safari_2.0/DEBUG.md

 **Notes / Lessons Learned:**
 - Manual QR entry can reuse the same proxy path; no extra Supabase reads are needed in the browser.
 - Once payouts shift to the proxy we can confidently lock RLS to service-role only.

+## [2025-11-13] Issue-ID: payouts-proxy-integration
+**Context:**
+- Finance console needed to route payout completion through the ops proxy before RLS tightening.

+**Error / Symptom:**
+- None observed yet, but anon writes would have been blocked once policies change.

+**Root Cause:**
+- `PayoutConsole` updated `payouts` and `activity_log` directly with the anon key.

+**Fix / Change:**
+- Added a `complete_payout` action inside the ops proxy plus `completePayoutRequest` client helper; `PayoutConsole` now fetches a Privy access token and submits completion events via the proxy.

+**Notes / Lessons Learned:**
+- Provide better inline error UI than `alert` so finance can see why an update failed.
+- With payouts migrated, only residual anon mutations remain in areas like future Aqua attestations.